Train like an athlete

 Periodise the training of these qualities intelligently.
 Utilize various tools in your strength training programs such as kettlebells, dumbbells, barbells, Olympic lifts and non-conforming objects.
 Various tools stimulate different neuromuscular properties.
 Vary the routine often to avoid neural burnout and boredom.

 Developing optimal endurance programs should include anaerobic endurance as well as aerobic endurance.
-The majority of sports are mainly anaerobic in nature yet coaches have their athletes run 3 miles per day.
+The majority of sports are anaerobic, yet coaches have their athletes run 3 miles per day.
 This affects the athlete's power production, sprint mechanics, and teaches the neuromuscular system to function slowly.
 There are very few sports that require high volumes of aerobic activity.
 Endurance athletes such as cross-country skiers, marathon runners, mountaineers and few others require high volumes of aerobic activity.

 This article first appeared in: